 decrease from 200 N to 150 N. Decrease in cutting forces according to experiments conducted by Lei & Liu Applied Mechanics and Materials Vol. 758 81 [6]Decrease in cutting forces can be understood as the effect of

-thermal softening and reduced friction due to the increase in cutting speed.
+friction due to the increase

 Thermal softening causes a decrease in strength of materials, the increase in friction angle and lower large plastic deformation [7].
 But in this simulation cutting temperature